numbersprotocol/community-support/README.md

 All issues submited here are carefully checked by Numbers' product team.

-IF you can't wait for the official response, you may consider joining the #community-support channel on our [Discord](https://link.numbersprotocol.io/discord) and ask if the community may help.
+IF you can't wait for the official response, you may consider joining the #community channel on our [Discord](https://link.numbersprotocol.io/discord) and ask if the community may help.

 For URGRNT issues that related to account and personal information, please contact service@numbersprotocol.io